anyu1234567/7370assignment2/Questions.md

 # 7370assignment2
 #### 1. Establish a baseline performance.
 How well did your Deep Q-learning do on your problem?
-(5 Points) (Links to an external site.)
+(5 Points)
 For example

 total_episodes = 5000